 Each employee gets his or her own personal dashboard, which shows that employee’s progress through various gamification modules.
 The app leaderboard shows how each employee compares to the others, so competition can become fierce.

 If you work with a team, you can implement gamification internally as well as externally.
 Instead of taking your employees on a group retreat or repeating trust-fall exercises, let them interact through gamification.
 If you can incorporate an employee-training element into the mix, you’ll kill two birds with the proverbial stone.

 You can either use a third-party app like hubEngage or create your own gamification strategy.
 Either way, you can encourage employee participation by offering small, tangible rewards for reaching certain milestones.
-Gift cards, small gifts, and even a bonus on the employee’s check can provide powerful motivation to keep participating.
+Gift cards, small gifts, and even a bonus on the employee’s check are some ideas to show your employees they're valued and can provide powerful motivation to keep participating.

 Since you create online courses, education can become your main focus for gamification.
 Adding teaching elements to the gameplay can help your customers learn faster, retain more information, and garner more satisfaction from the process.

 For instance, you could create your own leaderboard for every course.
 Customers could take quizzes after completing certain milestones in the course material, and you can award badges or points for high scores.
 This element of education also helps you build community and establish rapport with your customers.

 If you want to get even more advanced, you could turn an entire course module into a game.
 For instance, customers work through the different levels, “unlocking” new information as they go.
 This might take more time and money, but it can be a great way to set your course apart from others.